-Major General Douglas Nyikayaramba is an army official in the Zimbabwe Defence Forces.
-He is the current Chief of Staff, Administration at the Zimbabwe National Army.
-He is known, for openly pledging support to the Zanu-PF political party.
+Lieutenant General (Retired) Douglas Nyikayaramba was a former army official in the Zimbabwe Defence Forces.
+He was a former Chief of Staff, Administration at the Zimbabwe National Army.
+He was known, for openly pledging support to the Zanu-PF political party.
 He died on 9 February 2021 due to Coronavirus related complications.
 He was Zimbabwe's Ambassador to Mozambique at the time of his death.

 In 2012 then Brigadier-General Douglas Nyikayaramba was promoted to the rank of Major General.

-Nyikayaramba is credited for having played an important role in ensuring a win for Robert Mugabe at the 2002 presidential elections when he was chief executive officer of the Elections Supervisory Commission.
+Nyikayaramba was credited for having played an important role in ensuring a win for Robert Mugabe at the 2002 presidential elections when he was chief executive officer of the Elections Supervisory Commission.

 In October 2016, as Chief of Staff Administration, giving oral evidence before a Parliamentary Portfolio Committee on Defence and Security Nyikayaramba, said the country’s economy was not growing and was bleeding because of corruption by some senior government officials among other things.
 The comment was widely considered part of the factional fighting within Zanu-PF between the Lacoste Faction and the G40 Faction, with the military on the Lacoste side..
 The comments came after one Zanu-PF senoir member and G40 faction member, Jonathan Moyo was investigated for and admitted to misappropriating public funds.